kelseyheng/amazon_echo_reviews/README.md

 Dataset was obtained from https://www.kaggle.com/sid321axn/amazon-alexa-reviews

-Sentiment analysis and topic modelling of Amazon Echo Reviews using Vader and LDA.
+Sentiment analysis and topic modelling of Amazon Echo Reviews, specifically Echo Plus, Echo and Echo Dot.
+Methods used: Vader and LDA.